Compare two cars

 Verdict

 Hyundai appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Korean car offers slightly better overall protection and takes the lead.
-It all continues in the same direction, with Hyundai offering somewhat better performance, just enough to call it quicker.
+It all continues in the same direction, with Hyundai being considerably quicker, thus putting more smile on driver's face.
 The Korean car offers somewhat better range.
-No mistake, whatever you decide here, but I'd still go for the Hyundai.
+I believe that, when we take all into account, we have only one winner here - the Hyundai.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among more than 12.000 different ones in our database.